 Default term is 12 months, but the parties can adjust it.
 What’s important is that either party can terminate with 5 days’ written notice.

 Parties can choose between New York, United Kingdom, Singapore, or UAE law.
 That said, parties are free to select any other applicable jurisdiction.
-While we can’t guarantee enforceability in every country, the templates is designed to hold up under the laws of major legal systems.
+While we can’t guarantee enforceability in every country, the template is designed to hold up under the laws of major legal systems.
 It’s generally recommended to choose the law of the jurisdiction most closely connected to the parties’ shared business.

 There is where we couldn’t settle on a single default mechanism for dispute resolution, so we left the choice to the parties: arbitration or state court litigation.
 Arbitration offers privacy and can be more efficient, but it tends to be more expensive.
 To balance this, the losing party under this template is required to cover all arbitration costs.
 State court litigation, on the other hand, is generally simpler and more cost-effective, making it a more common choice for many businesses, though it lacks the confidentiality of arbitration.